mattgwagner/leadership-in-brief/slides.md

 # Leadership Requirements Model

-- **Leads:** Be present and lead by example—"It is difficult if not impossible, to lead from the rear."
+- **Leads:** Be present and lead by example—*"It is difficult if not impossible, to lead from the rear."*
 - **Develops:** Develop other leaders; share lessons and nurture future team leaders.
 - **Achieves:** Mission comes first—results over excuses.
 Take care of Soldiers, but always accomplish the mission.